 About the Center

-CEESP organizes faculty, post-doctoral fellows, graduate and undergraduates in its research activities.
+CEESP organizes faculty, post-doctoral fellows, graduate and undergraduate students in its research activities.
 The Center’s faculty and research fellows work with the Central Arizona Project Long Term Ecological Research Site, the Decision Center for a Desert City and other inter-disciplinary research programs at ASU.
 Our research is supported by grants from the U.S. Environmental Protection Agency, the National Science Foundation, the Department of Homeland Security as well as other government agencies and non-profit foundations.

 The EPA Announces New Carbon Regulations for Power Plants